 The LG RESU batteries have built-in sensors to monitor cell temperature and voltage to help extend battery life.
 To reduce degradation or the chance of thermal runaway the LG battery management system de-rates the power output by 50% once the internal cell temperature rises above 50 degC and further de-rates power output completely once the temperature goes above 55 degC.

 Commercial & Utility scale batteries

-In addition LG chem have publicised a range of ‘Power modules’ which are designed for high output short duration situations (less than 1 hour).
+In addition LG chem have a range of ‘Power modules’ which are designed for high output short duration applications (less than 1 hour).
 These would be ideal for commercial installations where ‘peak lopping’ (also known as peak shaving) is required to maintain power draw from the mains below a preset level.
 This reduces strain on the electricity network and eliminates the extremely high usage charges associated with peak demand that cannot always be reliability sustained by the mains supply.

 Comparison - LG chem vs Tesla Powerwall